Cameirus (mythology)

-In Greek mythology, Cameirus (Ancient Greek: Κάμειρον) was the eponymous founder of Camirus in Rhodes.
+In Greek mythology, Cameirus (Ancient Greek: Κάμειρος) was the eponymous founder of Camirus in Rhodes.
 He was the son of the Rhodian king, Cercaphus, one of the Heliades, and his niece Cydippe, daughter of Ochimus, also a former king.
 He had two brothers, Lindus and Ialysus who was the eldest.
-In some accounts, Cameirus' parents were given as Rhode and Poseidon.

 Mythology

 Cameirus and his brothers succeeded to the throne after their father's death.
 During their time, the great deluge came in which their mother, who was now named as Cyrbê, was buried beneath the flood and laid waste.
 Later on, they parted the land among themselves, and each of them founded a city which bore his name.